akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_3.md

 ## Adding flexibility to device messages

 Our first query protocol was correct, but did not take into account distributed application execution.
 If we want to implement resends in the actor that queries a device actor (because of timed out requests), or if we want to query multiple actors, we need to be able to correlate requests and responses.
-Hence, we add one more field to our messages, so that an ID can be provided by the requester.
+Hence, we add one more field to our messages, so that an ID can be provided by the requester  (we will add this code to our app in a later step):

-You can now add the following message definitions to your `IotApp` source file:

 Scala
 :   @@snip [DeviceInProgress.scala]($code$/scala/tutorial_3/DeviceInProgress.scala) { #read-protocol-2 }